-- Before you start, you will need a size 5 allen wrench and needle nose pliers.
+1. Gather the parts and tools you will need including the replacement brake pads, a size 5 mm Allen wrench, and needle nose pliers.

-- Once the pads are removed you can then replace them with the new ones.
-Make sure not to touch the pad material with your fingers as the oil from your hands may cause the brakes to squeak!
+Note: do not to touch the pad material on the new pads with your fingers-- the oil from your hands may cause the brakes lose performance and squeak!

-- Lastly, to adjust the brakes after you are finished you may need to loosen up the bolt indicated in the photo and lift up on the caliper while at the same time pulling the cable down as shown below.
-After this just tighten the bolt back down on the cable!
+10. Lastly, to adjust the brakes after you are finished, you may need to loosen the cable pinch bolt, lift up on the caliper, while at the same time pulling the cable down as shown below.
+Hold the cable in place and tighten the cable pinch bolt to 10-12 Nm.

-If your brakes need adjustment or the caliper doesn't slide onto the disk smoothly please refer to the brake adjustment article.
-If you have any questions please send an email to us at [email protected]
+If your brakes need adjustment or the caliper does not slide onto the disk smoothly, please refer to the Disk Brake Adjustment article linked HERE.